 There is also a statement sleep(0.01), wait for 1/100th of a second.
 The statement update() gives the browser the opportunity to update the page display.

-Currently, all VPython objects have been implemented except for faces (replaced by vertex, triangle, and quad), text, extrusion, frame, and points (which you can implement simply by displaying small spheres).
+Currently, all VPython objects have been implemented except for faces (replaced by vertex, triangle, and quad) and frame.
 Instead of frame there is a "compound" object, which among other things makes possible very fast displays of objects consisting of several combined objects.
 There is also a "clone" capability to make copies of existing objects.

 A display region was called a "display" in VPython and is a "canvas" in GlowScript, corresponding to the name by which drawing regions are known on web pages.

 You can wait for a mouse event with these statements: